compmem/smile/docs/grating.rst

         #Return
         return 0, 0, 0, transparency

-    #Performs the calculation for the grating behind the mask
+    '''Performs the calculation for the grating behind the mask This works by creating one period of a sin wave, then using tex_coords, a repeat function not residing in this function to fill the rectangle with the grating'''
     def _calc_color(self, x):
         #Creation of the sin wave for the grating texture
         amp = 0.5 + 0.5 * math.sin((x*math.pi/180) * self.frequency + self.phase)